deepgram/web-next/content/blog/posts/fetch-hosted-audio-streams-in-the-browser/index.md

 ---
-title: Fetch Hosted Audio Streams In The Browser
+title: "Fetch Hosted Audio Streams In The Browser"
-description: Learn how to fetch an audio stream from a URL, break down a readable stream into chunks using the JavaScript Streams API, and send the audio stream through a WebSocket to Deepgram.
+description: "Learn how to fetch an audio stream from a URL, break down a readable stream into chunks using the JavaScript Streams API, and send the audio stream through a WebSocket to Deepgram."
 date: 2022-06-16
 cover: https://res.cloudinary.com/deepgram/image/upload/v1655135180/blog/2022/06/fetch-hosted-audio-streams-in-the-browser/How-to-fetch-hosted-audio-streams-in-the-browser-blog.png
 authors: